hibbitts-design/grav-skeleton-helios-open-reader/README.md

 - Want a web-first open textbook, course reader, or OER publication with a clean reading experience and proper CC licensing
 - Need a structured reader layout with sections and sub-pages, auto-detected from your folder naming
-- Want pedagogical callouts (Learning Objectives, Key Takeaways, Examples, Exercises, Definitions, Reflections, Case Studies) without coding
+- Want callout blocks (Learning Objectives, Key Takeaways, Examples, Exercises, Definitions, Reflections, Case Studies) without coding
 - Need to embed reader pages directly into an LMS (Canvas, Moodle, Brightspace) as clean iframes, with flexible Table of Contents positioning
 - Want a Save My Place feature so readers can return to where they left off
 - Want collaborative open authoring — invite readers to view source and suggest improvements via GitHub or Codeberg